 Dickens said that David Copperfield was his “favourite child” and I can see why.
-This has been the best outcome of The List so far, and even if I were to stop right here (which I won’t), I’d be coming out ahead.
+This has been the best outcome of my Keeping Up With The Penguins reading list so far, and even if I were to stop right here (which I won’t), I’d be coming out ahead.
 I strongly recommend David Copperfield to anyone who likes… books.
 (And, even if you don’t, I hear the audio-book version is excellent, so give that a crack.)

 Note: I loved David Copperfield SO MUCH that I included it in my shortlist of Classic Books Worth Reading here.